RomainSenesi/kaggle_homesite/README.md

 Dataset consists in a training set of 261 features for around 250.000 observations.

-The predictive model developped here consists in average two simple predictive models (Gradient Boosted classification and K Nearest Neighbours classification).
+The predictive model developped here consists in averaging two simple predictive models (Gradient Boosted classification and K Nearest Neighbours classification).
 Parameters tuning has been performed thanks to the benchmark scripts.

 This model gets a score of 0.96144, where the leader reaches a score of 0.97006 (score comuted on a test set with the  area under the ROC curve metric).